Develop online courses and remote learning

 2. Classroom Education more Costly

-The cost of classroom education, particularly in developed countries, has become increasingly prohibitive, often resulting in a depreciation of standards and services.
+The cost of classroom education has become increasingly prohibitive, often resulting in a depreciation of standards and services.

 3. Greater Social Acceptance of new Technologies